1931 Wheat Penny Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 1931-D Wheat Penny Value

-Red-Brown (RB) specimens offer a more accessible alternative at approximately $1,375 in mint state, while Brown (BN) examples achieve nearly $800, though even these require careful selection to avoid the weak strikes that commonly affect this issue.
+Red (RD) specimens command approximately $27,500 in top grades, reflecting both the extreme rarity of a sharp strike combined with fully retained original copper color after nine decades.
+Red-Brown (RB) examples offer a more accessible alternative at approximately $1,375 in Mint State, while Brown (BN) examples can approach $800, though even those require careful selection to avoid the weak strikes that commonly affect this issue.

 1931-D Wheat Penny (RD) Price/Grade Chart